Valax321/PostProcessEffects/README.md

 A post-process outline effect with customisable colour.

 ## Usage
-The effects can be installed through the Unity package manager, either as a git package or a custom repository source.
+The effects can be installed through the Unity package manager, or OpenUPM.

 ## License
 Code in this repository is released under the MIT license.
 See LICENSE for more information.